cms-hh/inference_tools/docs/content/index.md

 Instructions on how to produce plots, with only datacards as a starting point can be found in the [Plotting Section](plotting.md).
 Additionally there are also instructions to produce pulls and impacts plots [here](pullsandimpacts.md).

-Experimental interactive datacard viewer (thanks to [Benjamin Fischer](https://git.rwth-aachen.de/3pia/cms_analyses/common/-/blob/master/view_datacard.html)).
+An experimental interactive datacard viewer exists too (thanks to [Benjamin Fischer](https://git.rwth-aachen.de/3pia/cms_analyses/common/-/blob/master/view_datacard.html)).